o-Outlandish1/design-principles/README.md

 # F Pattern Design

-F Pattern, also known as "Fast Pattern" design, is a design that was the product of study by [Nielsen Norman Group](https://www.nngroup.com/reports/how-people-read-web-eyetracking-evidence/), who used eye tracking technology to recognize patterns of how users analyze and consume content.
+F Pattern, also known as "Fast Pattern" design, is a design that was the based on a by study by [Nielsen Norman Group](https://www.nngroup.com/reports/how-people-read-web-eyetracking-evidence/), who used eye tracking technology to recognize patterns of how users analyze and consume content.

 When applying this pattern think, "scanners"; where do you expect a user will focus first.